Microchip-MPLAB-Harmony/reference_apps/apps/pic32cm_jh01_cnano/pic32cm_jh01_cnano_smart_appliance_control/readme.md

 - To switch to BLE control mode, press the touch button once.
 The LED in the Curiosity Nano turns ON indicating a touch event has happened.

-- Once the device switches to BLE control mode, the fan will be turned off for the user to control.
-Now, follow the below steps to control the device in BLE mode
+- Once the device switches to BLE control mode, the user can control the fan by following the steps mentioned below

 Note: Users should wait for the e-paper display to stabilize before pressing the touch button